-Elevated lithium concentrations, generally greater than 600 ppm, are encountered in the local sedimentary units of the Esmeralda Formation from surface to at least 142 meters below surface grade.
+Elevated lithium concentrations, generally greater than 600 parts per million ("ppm"), are encountered in the local sedimentary units of the Esmeralda Formation from surface to at least 142 meters below surface grade.
 The lithium- bearing sediments primarily occur as silica-rich, moderately calcareous, interbedded tuffaceous mudstone, claystone and siltstone.